Brent and Leslie's Adoption Story

 May 28, 2020

-One of my favorite things about being an adoption consultant with CAC is getting a front row seat to the deep work of faith growth that God regularly does in hearts along the way.
+One of my favorite things about being an adoption consultant is getting a front row seat to the deep work of faith growth that God regularly does in hearts along the way.
 It inevitably challenges and strengthens my own faith as I watch God speaking to the adoptive parents that I work with.
 Now about three years after Brent and Leslie brought home their daughter, I continue to give thanks for the ways they sought God in the midst of questions and difficulty.
 Leslie reflects back on their adoption journey:

 Never say never.
 I vividly remember sitting in our church around ten years ago listening to a visiting pastor talk about he and his wife’s adoption story.
 I thought to myself and even told my husband that adoption was just something I could never do.